Frequently Asked Questions

 Your doctor will enquire about your concerns and relevant medical history then ask you to undress and position yourself on the examination table.
 We have curtains and sheets available to keep you modest.
 The doctor will methodically check over your body, using a dermatoscope device to look closely at spots.

 Most of our patients prefer to leave their underwear on for a skin check.
 Please advise your doctor if you want to be checked underneath.
 Skin cancers can occur anywhere on the body.
 We have a female nurse available to chaperone.
+What can I do to prepare for a skin check?

 For your first appointment, please arrive 5-10 minutes early to complete a registration form if you did not complete one online.
 Please wear clothing and footwear that can be readily removed for your skin check.
 Please do not wear makeup as this could disguise skin cancers (we do have make up removal wipes available).
 Please wear your hair loose so we can check your scalp.
 If you have concerns with your nails, do not wear polish or artificial nails over the top.
 We appreciate you having a shower prior to your appointment to remove dirt, sweat and grime on the skin.
 Also, if you have a biopsy performed you will need to keep a dressing dry overnight.